MicrochipTech/RNBD451_REMOTE_COMMAND_MODE/README.md

 ![](Docs/Setup.PNG)

+This example demonstrates on how to configure RNBD451 in Host-less mode and create a wireless alarm application.
 This application uses SAMD21 Curiosity Nano board as the host for the controller Device.
 On initialization the controller will establish a connection with the remote module and will be in Remote Command mode of the RNBD451 Remote/host-less Module.
 Once there is Motion detected on Host MCU the LED connected to the remote module will be toggled.

 ## 2. Bill of materials<a name="step2">